What is a hiatal hernia?

 - Do not smoke or chew tobacco.

-- If you get heartburn at night, raise the head of your bed 15 cm to 20 cm (6 in. to 8 in.) by putting the frame on blocks or placing a foam wedge under the head of your mattress.
+- If you get heartburn at night, raise the head of your bed 15 to 20 centimetres (6 to 8 inches) by putting the frame on blocks or placing a foam wedge under the head of your mattress.
 (Adding extra pillows does not work.)

 - Do not wear tight clothing around your middle.